The House of the Yellow Carpet

-The House of the Yellow Carpet (La casa del tappeto giallo) is a 1983 Italian giallo film directed by Carlo Lizzani.
+The House of the Yellow Carpet (La casa del tappeto giallo) is a 1983 Italian mystery film directed by Carlo Lizzani.

 Plot

 Franca and her husband Antonio decide to sell a yellow rug which was a gift from Franca's stepfather.
 One day, while Antonio is out, a strange man responding to their advertisement rings saying he wishes to buy the rug.
 But the man's visit becomes a nightmare as he overstays his welcome.
 He kidnaps Franca and tells her he murdered his wife on that same yellow rug.
 Franca winds up killing the man.

 Cast

-Cast adapated from Blood & Black Lace.
+Cast adapted from Blood & Black Lace.